MohamedElashri/Adguard/README.md

 # Adguard
  Unofficial  docker image for Adguard for personal use

-Official Docker Image for AdGuardHome here - https://hub.docker.com/r/adguard/adguardhome
+Official Docker Image for [AdGuardHome](https://hub.docker.com/r/adguard/adguardhome)

 AdGuard Home is a network-wide software for blocking ads & tracking.
 After you set it up, It will cover all your home devices with the need for a client apps.